The main tension about healthcare centers around medical need, quality, access and cost-efficiency, i.e., affordability.

 Make patients informed consumers?
 It doesn't work even for doctors who are patients.
 In one's hour of need, will you be sifting through comparative statistics to decide which test, doctor or emergency room to use?

-The Dearth of Meaningful information
+Costly Care and a Dearth of Meaningful information

 Even the health care manager is disadvantaged by not having good information, especially at the point of contact with the patient.
 Who has access to specific outcomes data when they need it?
 Even if they had it, are those data acuity-adjusted?
 Controlled for socio-economic differences?
 Who really knows what works and what does not, which doctor or team gets the best outcomes, which insurer provides the best coverage with the least hassle?